Connectivity & OTA

 CA Certificate

-• ISRG Root X1 - covers Let’s Encrypt (MQTT broker, release-assets.githubusercontent.com)
+• ISRG Root X1 and ISRG Root X2 - Let’s Encrypt chain (MQTT broker, GitHub release assets fronted by Let’s Encrypt).

 This site uses Just the Docs, a documentation theme for Jekyll.